jordanbCS/health-pollution-attribution/README.md

 ### Possible package file to a city simulator

-Would need a city simulator that provides an API for individual citizens to be tracked.
+Would need a city simulator that provides an API for citizens to be modeled with the right distributions.

 ## Legal precedents
  - https://decisions.civilresolutionbc.ca/crt/crtd/en/item/484448/index.do?q=Wood+smoke